phazonoverload/tailleaf/README.md

 npm run build
 ```

+Don't forget to add details to the empty description and open-graph tags in `src/base.liquidd` before launching your site!

 ## Netlify Functions

 Tailleaf comes with a sample Netlify Function to get you started.
 You can duplicate `functions/src/hello.js` to create new functions, but you will need to restart the development server.